Farama-Foundation/PettingZoo/docs/classic/mahjong.md

 #### Observation Space

 The observation space has a (6, 34, 4) shape with the first index representing the encoding plane.
-Plane 0 represent the current player's hand, Plane 1 represent the played cards on the table, and Planes 2-5 encode the public piles of each player (Plane 2: Player 0, Plane 3: Player 1, Plane 4: Player 2, and Plane 5: Player 3).
+The contents of each plane are described in the table below:

 | Plane | Description               |
 |:-----:|---------------------------|